 '''

-varinfo;

-EvmVarStruct t

-EvmEventCreateVa(&event,

-EvmITEM_NAME, "myco.examples.app.finished",
+EvmITEM NAME, "myco.examples.app.finished",

 EvmITEM_NONE);

+Set and retrieve some values using basic set/get functions:

 varval_1.STRING = "my_app";

 varval_2.UINT16 = 17;

-EvmVarSet(event, "progname", EvmTYPE STRING, varval 1,0,0); 2
+EvmVarSet(event, "progname", EvmTYPE STRING, varval 1,0,0);

+2

 EvmVarSet(event, "exit_code", EvmTYPE_UINT16, varval_2,0,0);

 3

 status = EvmVarGet(event, "progname", &varinfo);

-if (status == EvmERROR NONE)
+if (status == EvmERROR_NONE)

-fprintf(stdout, "%s: %s\n", varinfo.name p,
+fprintf(stdout, "Program name: %s\n", varinfo.value.STRING);

-varinfo.value.STRING);

 EvmVarRelease(&varinfo);

 status = EvmVarGet(event, "exit_code", &varinfo);

 if (status == EvmERROR NONE)

-{ fprintf(stdout,"%s: %d\n",varinfo.name_p,

-varinfo.value.UINT16);
+fprintf(stdout, "Exit code: %d\n", varinfo.value.UINT16);

 EvmVarRelease(&varinfo);

+Set and retrieve the same values using convenience functions:

 4

+EvmVarSetString(event, "progname", "my_app");

+EvmVarSetUint16(event, "exit_code", 17);

+status = EvmVarGetString(event, "progname", &progname, NULL);

+5

+if (status == EvmERROR_NONE)

+fprintf(stdout, "Program name: %s\n", progname);

+6

+free (progname);

+status = EvmVarGetUint16(event, "exit_code", &exit_code);

+if (status == EvmERROR_NONE)

+fprintf(stdout, "Exit code: %d\n", exit code);

+7

 EvmEventDestroy(event);

 '''

 - 1 To add a variable to the event, you must first place the value in a union of type EvmVarValue t.
 The members of the union have the same names as the EVM variable types. - 2 Use EvmVarSet() to add the variables to the event, giving them meaningful names.
-The final two arguments are set to 0 unless you are adding an opaque variable or supplying an I18N message ID for a string variable. - 3 You can retrieve the value of any variable by passing its name to EvmVarGet(), which copies the value into an EvmVarStruct t structure.
+The final two arguments are set to 0 unless you are adding an opaque variable or supplying an I18N message ID for a string variable. - You can retrieve the value of any variable by passing its name to EvmVarGet(), which copies the value into an EvmVarStruct t structure.
 The structure also contains the name, type, and size of the variable, so you can write generic code to handle any type of variable.
 Retrieving a variable does not remove the variable from the event, and you can retrieve it as many times as you wish.
-The returned information always take up space in heap memory, so you must use EvmVarRelease() to clean up when you have finished with the value. - 4 When you have finished with the event, free the storage space used by the event.
+The returned information always take up space in heap memory, so you must use EvmVarRelease() to clean up after you have finished with the value.